-Customers who wish to access the portal should visit GTbank official website to get started.
+Customers who wish to access the portal should visit GTbank’s official website to get started.

 GTBank Internet Banking: How to Enroll, Get User ID and Password?

-To get started, you have to sign up for GT internet banking by filling the GTB internet banking request form.
-You can download GTBank e-banking form online here or walk in to the nearest GTBank branch office to fill the form.
+To get started, you have to sign up for GT internet banking by filling out the GTB internet banking request form.
+You can download the GTBank e-banking form online here or walk into the nearest GTBank branch office to fill out the form.